-The TRM will be updated via a two-stage process each year:
+The TRM should be updated each year through a two-stage process.

 - In the first quarter of each calendar year, a technical forum will be held in which stakeholders may suggest measure additions or updates.
 This will inform the scope of TRM additions and/or updates to be completed that calendar year. - Based on this scope, the EM&V contractor will develop the updates, and submit these for comment in July.
 The results of these comments will be discussed in a second technical conference in August, with the TRM updates finalized in September.